Second County Football League (Croatia)

-The Croatian Second County League (Druga županijska nogometna liga, or commonly 2. ŽNL) is a county-based seventh level league in the Croatian football league system.
+The Croatian Second County League (Druga županijska nogometna liga, or commonly 2. ŽNL) is a county-based sixth level league in the Croatian football league system.

 Leagues

 The 2. ŽNL features 17 different county leagues and has around 371 teams.
 While all 17 leagues are part of the 2. ŽNL umbrella, the leagues are completely separate from each other and have no interaction with each other.

 The leagues in the 2. ŽNL are: